 - Confidentiality – the protection of information against unauthorised disclosure,

 - Data integrity – the assurance that the data has not been modified in any way,

 - Authorisation – the confirmation that the parties involved are the ones they claim to be.

-It is also necessary to provide network administrators with an intermittent information on optical fibre parameters, as their rapid degradation may indicate that a fibre tapping has been installed.
-Thus, the security of the first layer is the key part of the total cyber security solution.
-Taking into account the above requirements and complementing them with specific policies and standards, we receive a set of recommendations for an encrypting platform.
-Among these are: the layer-1 encryption at least with a key of 256bit (GCM-AES-256), the compliance with NIST FIPS 140-2 and NSA Suite B standards, the support of the following protocols: 1/10/40/100Gb Ethernet, 4/8/16/32G Fibre Channel, and OTU2/3/4.
+It is also necessary to provide network administrators with both regular and ad-hoc information on optical fibre parameters, as their rapid degradation may indicate that a fibre is being tapped.
+Thus, the security of the first layer is a key part of the total cyber security solution.
+By taking the above requirements and complementing them with specific policies and standards, we receive a set of recommendations for an encryption platform.
+Among these are: the layer-1 encryption using at least a 256 bit key (GCM-AES-256), compliance with NIST FIPS 140-2 and NSA Suite B standards and the support of the 1/10/40/100Gb Ethernet, 4/8/16/32G Fibre Channel and OTU2/3/4 protocols.

 So, what kind of solution do you need to secure your data?